 People Educating People (PEP) is the volunteer component of the Adult Education and English Language Acquisition (ELA) department at College of DuPage.
-PEP has been supporting adult learners since 1982.
+PEP volunteers primarily assist instructors as classroom tutors both one-to-one and in small groups with adult students.
+The PEP program has been supporting adult learners since 1982.
+Learn more about PEP below.

 To equip adult students with confidence and skills necessary for success in daily life.